-Trilead diarsenate is covered by index number 033-005-00-1, "arsenic acid and its salts", in Regulation (EC) No 1272/2008, Annex VI, Part 3, Table 3.1 (list of harmonised classification and labelling of hazardous substances) and classified as carcinogen Carc.
-1A, (H350: May cause cancer)4.
+Trilead diarsenate is covered by index number 033-005-00-1, "arsenic acid and its salts", in Regulation (EC) No 1272/2008, Annex VI, Part 3, Table 3.1 (list of harmonised classification and labelling of hazardous substances), as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009, and classified as carcinogen Carc.
+1A, (H350: "May cause cancer.").
 The corresponding classification in Annex VI, Part 3, Table 3.2 (the list of harmonised and classification and labelling of hazardous substances from Annex I to Directive 67/548/EEC) of Regulation (EC) No 1272/2008 is carcinogen, Carc.
 Cat.
-1 (R45; "May cause cancer").
+1 (R45:"May cause cancer").

-Consequently, this classification of the substance in Regulation (EC) No 1272/2008 shows that arsenic acid meets the criteria for classification as carcinogenic in accordance with Article 57(a) of REACH.
+Therefore, this classification of trilead diarsenate in Regulation (EC) No 1272/2008, as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009, shows that it meets the criteria for classification as carcinogen in accordance with Article 57(a) of REACH.

-Trilead diarsenate is also covered by index number 082-001-00-6, "lead compounds with the exception of those specified elsewhere in this Annex" in Regulation (EC) No 1272/2008, Annex VI, Part 3, Table 3.1 (list of harmonised classification and labelling of hazardous substances) and classified for reproductive toxicity in Repr .
-1A (H360Df: May damage the unborn child.
-Suspected of damaging fertility.)
+Trilead diarsenate is also covered by Index number 082-001-00-6, "lead compounds with the exception of those specified elsewhere in this Annex" in Regulation (EC) No 1272/2008, Annex VI, Part 3, Table 3.1 (list of harmonised classification and labelling of hazardous substances) and classified for reproductive toxicity in Repr.
+1A (H360Df: "May damage the unborn child.
+Suspected of damaging fertility.")
 The corresponding classification in part 3 of Annex VI, Table 3.2 (list of harmonized classification and labelling of hazardous substances from Annex I of Council Directive 67/548/EEC) of Regulation (EC) No 1272/2008 is toxic to reproduction, Repr.
 Cat.
-1; (R61 May cause harm to the unborn child) and Repr.
+1; (R61: "May cause harm to the unborn child.") and Repr.
 Cat.
-3; (R62; Possible risk of impaired fertility).
+3; (R62: "Possible risk of impaired fertility.").

-This classification of the substance in Regulation (EC) No 1272/2008 shows that trilead diarsenate meets the criteria for classification and as reproductive toxicant in accordance with Article 57 (c) of REACH.
+This classification of trilead diarsenate in Regulation (EC) No 1272/2008 shows that it meets the criteria for classification and as reproductive toxicant in accordance with Article 57 (c) of REACH.